 My Quest For An Age-Appropriate Skincare Routine: The Nighties

-I’ve received so many messages from you guys about the cleansers, serums and oils I have on high rotation, as well as lots of questions about acne and prevention.
+I’ve received so many messages from you guys about the cleansers, serums and oils I have on high rotation at the moment, as well as lots of questions about acne and prevention.
 Not to be a buzz-kill but I am not going to be giving out any advice on acne.
 Acne isn’t a one-type-affects-all condition.
 It varies in severity and treatments as well as the emotional damage it has on people, and I don’t think it would be fair to cystic acne sufferers for me to sit here dishing out my tips on getting rid of a singular forehead pimple.
 Like, can you imagine?
-That would just completely undermine what a lot of acne-sufferers are going through.

 Okay!
 So!
 All night time routines should start with a makeup remover – I keep this simple with either Garnier Micellar Water or Lancôme Bi-Phased Micellar Water – followed by a cleanser, and it’s no secret that I’m a diehard Eve Lom fan.
 Click here to read my love letter.
 When it comes to choosing a cleanser it’s important to know what kind of skin you have, for instance if you have naturally dry skin then you should never use a foaming cleanser because it will remove any small amounts of moisture you have left.
 In particular I wouldn’t recommend using a foaming cleanser in winter when your skin feels like sandpaper from constantly moving between a warm home to a cold work-commute and then from central heating to air conditioning, and back again.
 Your skin needs all the moisture it can get.